3DRadSpace/3D_Rad_Space/README.md

 # 3D_Rad_Space
 The new 3D Rad!
-This project is a game engine made in Visual Studio C# and XNA!
+This project is a game engine made in C# and Monogame!
-Please contact me if you wanna help me in this project...
+Please create a pull request if you want to contribuite in this project...

 To edit clone the repository in GitHub Desktop, then have fun! :)
-The repository was last updated on 25.6.2017 .
+The repository was last updated on 12.11.2017 .